turbot/steampipe-mod-gcp-compliance/nist_csf_v2/docs/nist_csf_v2_overview.md

 - **Quick Start Guides (QSGs)**: Actionable guidance for using the CSF and its resources.
 - **Community and Organizational Profile Templates**: Tools to help organizations implement and assess the CSF.

-## Conclusion

-The NIST CSF 2.0 is a foundational resource for managing cybersecurity risk, supporting organizations in understanding, assessing, prioritizing, and communicating their cybersecurity posture.
-It is intended to be adapted and used in conjunction with other risk management resources to address the evolving landscape of cybersecurity threats and opportunities.

-For more information and the latest resources, visit the [NIST CSF website](https://www.nist.gov/cyberframework).